beckn/beckn-onix/docs/user_guide.md

 ### Downloading Layer 2 Configuration for a domain

-With Beckn network setup by ONIX, we have a core network with all required network participants.
+With Beckn network setup by Beckn-ONIX, we have a core network with all required network participants.
 However we cannot still do any transactions on this network.
 In order to do transactions, we need the Layer 2 Config file for the domain in which we want to transact.
 Layer 2 configuration files contain

 - rules and policies agreed upon by entities operating in the domain through working group and other consultations
 - rules and policies required by the network facilitator